CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 # Learning LÖVE

+We are now ready to put our hands into LÖVE and create our first game: a Fireboat throwing water at flames falling from the sky.

 ## Creating a window and drawing the boat

-For our first game -- a Fireboat throwing water at flames falling from the sky --  we create a `Fireboat/` directory somewhere on your computer (`Documents` is a good place for it) .
+For our first game we create a `Fireboat/` directory somewhere on your computer (`Documents` is a good place for it) .
 This directory will contain all the files for our game.

 Start the [text editor](glossary#text-editor) and create the `conf.lua` file: